 Charlie does extensive advocacy work around domestic and sexual abuse and is an ambassador for Women’s Aid as well as Malaria No More, after surviving the deadly disease of Malaria.
 She is also an advisor to the UK's Ministry of Justice as part of the Secretary of State's Victims Panel, giving a voice to victims of sexual and domestic abuse and most recently she heavily influenced the newly announced Victim's Strategy with No 10 in UK policy.
+In addition she spoke for the Global Fund in Parliament to secure continued international funding in the fight against AIDS, TB and malaria.

 She is a strong voice for young people, whether tirelessly working with victim's of abuse as both children and adults or empowering the next generation in Africa implementing behaviour change and education against Malaria.
 She is also passionate about socioeconomic diversity coming from a low income and education family.